 Barrus Shire 50 + 200A alternator upgrade charging Lithium.

-Another engineer had installed a full Victron Lithium system – 4* 200AH Smart Lithium, VE.Bus BMS, Multiplus 3000, Smartshunt, Cerbo GX, Touch 50 etc. Original installer attempted to fit a Victron 100A Buckboost for alternator charging but there were issues installing it – Customer contacted me and I explain that an external regulator is a far better approach in terms of power available and reliability.
-The factory 240A alternator isn’t suitable for continuous high output down to belt limitations simply because it’s not possble to fit a freewheeling pulley.
+Another boatyard had installed a full Victron Lithium system – 4* 12V 200Ah Smart Lithium, VE.Bus BMS, Multiplus 3000, Smartshunt, Cerbo GX, Touch 50 etc. They attempted to fit a ~£1000 Victron 100A Buckboost for alternator charging but there were issues installing it – Customer contacted me and I explain that an external regulator is a far better approach in terms of power available and reliability.
+The factory 240A alternator is poor for continuous high output due to belt limitations simply because it’s not possble to fit a freewheeling pulley.
 I install a 200A Bosch alternator + Mastervolt Alpha Pro.

 150A alternator running on a V belt charging Lithium.

-Conventionally you can’t fit big alternators with V belt drive setups but this all changes with a well setup external alternator regulator.
-On this job charging Lithiums I use a Mastervolt Alpha Pro to derate a powerful high quality 150 amp Bosch alternator to 110A and the ‘small engine mode’ to set a 35A tickover limit.
+Conventionally you can’t fit big alternators to a V belt drive.
+Using a well setup external alternator regulator you can.
+On this job charging Lithium I use a Mastervolt Alpha Pro to derate a powerful high quality 150 amp Bosch alternator to 110A and the ‘small engine mode’ to set a 35A tickover limit.
 This controls the alternator belt load close to it’s limit throughout the rev range.

 Features that make this possible is the quality Bosch alternator with open casing and custom 60mm XPA pulley to increase speed and running a Gates Quadpower XPA belt.
 Originally this Vetus engine ran 10mm wide belts but the XPA belt sits higher in the crank and waterpump pulleys (slightly increasing crank pulley diameter) and allows for increased power delivery.